muba00/trade_republic_exporter/README.md

 # Trade Republic Exporter

-A simple Python tool to extract a list of securities (stocks, ETFs) and their ISINs from a Trade Republic PDF document and export them to a clean CSV file.
+A simple Python tool to extract a list of stocks and their ISINs from a Trade Republic PDF document and export them to a clean CSV file.

 ## Features